dotnet/samples/windowsforms/README.md

 ```
 #### Link Files from the old project

-Visual Studio does not yet support designers and custom tools for .NET desktop development.
+Visual Studio does not yet support designers and custom tools for .NET Core desktop development.
 You can keep your files in the original project and link the generated files to the new project by using the link attribute in the project elements, e.g. `<Compile Link="" />`.
 See the [sample](helloworld-sharedsource) in this repo for an example of this.

-#### Migrating WCF Clients
+#### Migrating WCF clients

 .NET Core has its own implementation of `System.ServiceModel` with some differences:
-* It's available as NuGet packages (also included in the Windows Compatiblity Pack)
+* It's available as NuGet packages (also included in the Windows Compatiblity Pack).
-* Review if your application uses some of the [unsupported features](https://github.com/dotnet/wcf/blob/master/release-notes/SupportedFeatures-v2.1.0.md).
+* There are [unsupported features](https://github.com/dotnet/wcf/blob/master/release-notes/SupportedFeatures-v2.1.0.md) that you should review.
-* If you want to reuse the ServiceReference created by Visual Studio you might get the error `System.PlatformNotSupportedException: 'Configuration files are not supported.'`.
-This error requires a code change to specify the binding and endpoint address in the service client constructor.
+* The binding and endpoint address must be specified in the service client constructor.
+Otherwise, if you reuse the ServiceReference created by Visual Studio, you may get the following error: `System.PlatformNotSupportedException: 'Configuration files are not supported.'`

-## Filing Issues and Getting Help
+## Filing issues and getting help
 You can file WinForms and WPF related issues in the [dotnet/core repo](https://github.com/dotnet/core/issues).
 If you are trying out WPF or WinForms development on top of .NET Core 3.0 and get stuck or have questions, please reach out to netcore3modernize@microsoft.com.

-### Known Issues
+### Known issues
 Take a look at the issues filed with the [WinForms area tag](https://github.com/dotnet/core/labels/area-winforms).